emtchung/pacman/README.md

 # pacman
 A simple pac-Man game written in Python.
-There is only one level and the ghosts will chase the player if the player is a certain distance away from the ghost.
+There is only one level and the player has three lives to eat all the fruits while trying to run away from the enemies.
+The enemies will chase the player/Pac-Man when they are a certain distance apart.

 Here is a preview of how the game looks: